Neuropsychology Residency Program

 Dear Clinical Neuropsychology Residency Applicants,

-The Department of Neuropsychology at Barrow Neurological Institute offers a 2-year postdoctoral residency program in adult clinical neuropsychology that is APPCN-accredited and meets the Houston Guidelines for postdoctoral fellowship training in clinical neuropsychology.
+The Department of Neuropsychology at Barrow Neurological Institute offers a 2-year postdoctoral residency program in adult clinical neuropsychology that is an APPCN member and meets the Houston Guidelines for postdoctoral fellowship training in clinical neuropsychology.
 Barrow Neurological Institute at St. Joseph’s Hospital and Medical Center is an ideal training setting for neuropsychologists since it has long been recognized for providing innovative care for people with disorders of the brain and spine and consistently ranks among the best hospitals in the United States for neurology and neurosurgery.

 Barrow neuropsychology residents are valued members of our team whose time is spent acquiring neuropsychological knowledge and skills required for eventual independent practice.
 We offer residents a wide breadth and volume of patients with neurological disorders as well as dedicated educational seminars and research training.
 Barrow offers two tracks of training within the Residency Program in Clinical Neuropsychology:

 - Neurorehabilitation with a specialty in neuropsychological rehabilitation

 The residency training program exposes residents to a wide variety of neurological and neurosurgical disorders to familiarize them with the most meaningful way of assessing patients and developing practical and meaningful treatment programs and/or recommendations.
 In doing so, residents learn to convert assessment information into practical healthcare decisions for patients and to communicate with physicians in a manner that illuminates the neuropsychological understanding of the patient.
 (View Neuropsychology Residency Handbook.)